The SARA Emma Merritt Contest

 We will have two industry judges per category, either two editors or one editor and an agent.
 Check our website periodically for updates.

-Contemporary: Piya Campana, Senior Editor, Harlequin Super Romance; Jill Marsal of the Marsal Lyon Literary Agency
+Contemporary: Piya Campana, Assistant Editor, Harlequin Super Romance; Jill Marsal of the Marsal Lyon Literary Agency

 Paranormal/Sci-Fi/Fantasy: Tara Cuskaden, Editorial Director, Entangled Select-Otherworlds; Andrea Somberg, Harvey Klinger Agency